eleavydev/rock-paper-scissors-el/README.md

 ### Media

-- The icons and images in the game were taken from https://www.istockphoto.com/ and subsquently edited to add in rule text and dice up images for use as individual icons.
+- The icons and images in the game were taken from https://www.istockphoto.com/ subsquently edited to add in rule text and then diced up for use as individual icons.
-- Photos were then hosted on [Cloudinary](https://cloudinary.com/)
+- Screenshots for this page were hosted on [Cloudinary](https://cloudinary.com/)